sony/esstra/util/README.md

 ### Command "strip"

-The command `strip` completely removes metadata embedded in binary files by ESSTRA Core during compilation.
+The command `strip` completely removes metadata embedded in binary files by the ESSTRA Core during compilation.

 ```sh
 $ esstra.py strip <binary> [<binary> ...]
 ```

-When a binary file with metadata removed is specified for ESSTRA Utility, an error occurs as shown below:
+When a binary file with metadata removed is specified for the ESSTRA Utility, an error occurs as shown below:

 ```sh